Many entrepreneurs and business owners make mistakes when they rush to start a business before considering important details.

 Get a second (and third) set of eyes to give you constructive feedback.

 Do not be stingy with charts, graphics, illustrations, and tables.
 They are great ways to present detailed information in a digestible form.
+Nearly every business plan template can show you how to properly include those materials with your business plan.

 9. Use Pro-formas wisely